sst/guide/_chapters/add-an-api-to-list-all-the-notes.md

 $ curl https://5bv7x0iuga.execute-api.us-east-1.amazonaws.com/notes
 ```

-Again, replacing the example URL with your `ApiEndpoint` value.
+Again, replacing the example URL with your `Api` value.

 Since we are making a simple GET request, we could also go to this URL directly in your browser.